girzel/gnorb/README.md

 * gnorb-bbdb-tag-agenda: Give BBDB records an org-tag field (customizable), then call this function on the current records(s) to open an Org agenda tags search using those tags.
+* gnorb-bbdb-mail-search: Call with current records(s) to search for all mail messages from those records.
+Currently only implemented for the notmuch search backend.